kc8son/kdnProject001/ReadMe.md

 Eventually, you will build a program that I have been thinking about.
 You may even be able to market it!

 As you progress, I will add more tasks.
-I would like you to write the programs on our laptop, then check them into github (Create an account if you don't have one).
+I would like you to write the programs on your laptop, saving checkpoints.
+Then check them into github (Create an account if you don't have one).
 Either share it with me (preferable) or make it public so I can see it so we can discuss and refine what you're doing.

 1. Really simple - just write a "hello world" program.
 1. Next, I would like you to use a loop to print the same "Hello World" message 10 times.